We're not just a Merchant

 We use a large marquee tent as "portable gaming hall" where we set up several tables and benches and invite the public and participants to sit down to learn a period game for free in a coffeehouse-like atmosphere.

-(Some of the exclusive social/gambling clubs of 18th an 19th century London have origins as coffee houses.
-Also, we have recently found reference to gambling tents as part of the common sideline entertainments at English horse races.)
+(Some of the exclusive social/gambling clubs of 18th an 19th century London had origins as coffee houses.
+Also, we have found references to gambling tents as part of the common sideline entertainments at English horse races.)

 Educational Play

-As we play, we teach our visitors about of the history of games.
-For those who are too timid to play, or hesitant to ask questions, our tent includes signage which provides additional historical information about our wares, and the overall history of games and gambling.
+As we play, we try to teach our visitors a little about of the history of games.
+For those who are too timid to play, or hesitant to ask questions, our tent includes signage which provides additional historical information about our wares, and the overall history of games and gambling in Europe and early America.

 Above: our staff playing games with the public at the Feast of the Hunter's Moon, Lafayette Indiana.

-Right: Wood turning at the Upper Great Lakes Renaissance Festival, Ironwood MI, 2002.
+Right: Wood turning at the Upper Great Lakes Renaissance Festival, Ironwood MI.

 Appearances

 Since 1995 we have appeared at historic-themed events portraying a range of eras.
-As result we have historic attire suitable for event from the Renaissance to the Fur Trade Era.
+As result we have historic attire suitable for events from the Renaissance era to the Fur Trade.

-A "resume" of some of the juried events we have attended include:
+A "resume" of some of the events we have attended include:

 The Feast of the Hunter's Moon, Lafayette, IN.